brompwnie/uitkyk/README.md

 frida -U -l CatchingRuntimeExec.js com.an.android.app
 ```

+## Some Videos
+The videos used in the TROOPERS18 talk can be found here https://goo.gl/k6BNBq

 ## This repo will be updated regularly while I am at Troopers, please expect delays